1099-HC and health care reform - tax year 2013

 Am I required by the state to have health insurance?

 Most Massachusetts residents who are 18 years or older are required to have health insurance that meets minimum creditable coverage standards, and not have a lapse in coverage of more than 3 consecutive months, or they may be subject to a penalty for each month of non-compliance.
-The penalty is $105 per month or $1,260 per year for 2012 for individuals above 300% of the federal poverty level.
+For 2013, the penalty for individuals who are 18 – 26, above 300% of the federal poverty level is $84/month, $1,008/year.
+The penalty for individuals 27+, above 300% of the federal poverty level is $106/month, $1,272/year.

 What is minimum creditable coverage?